RSQ0504/202303/Assignment3/Report.md

 ##### I split the whole memory into several blocks which can support variable number of tasks and form them into `struct`.

 ##### There are two AVL tree.
 One is for storing free blocks in memory where its key is `size_t size`.
 Another is for storing used blocks in memory where its key is `void* start`.
-Each block can only store exactly in one tree (either tree for free blocks or tree for used blocks).
+Each block can only be stored exactly in one tree (either tree for free blocks or tree for used blocks).

 ##### **`bool free`: This variable recodes the status which is to determine whether the block should be in the used block tree or the free block tree.**